 Software running in safe mode is usually marked with several distinctions, like a dark background with the words “safe mode” written in each corner of the screen.
 The name and version of the software is also usually visible.
-With the exception of Windows 8 and 10, in which safe mode can be initiated from startup settings, this diagnostic feature is generally accessible through advanced booting options.
+With the exception of Windows 8 and 10, in which the feature can be initiated from startup settings, it is generally accessible through advanced booting options.
 If Windows is able to start and run normally, however, changes can easily be made to the system’s configuration to access it otherwise.

 Operationally, safe mode is very similar to an operating system’s normal mode—the only exceptions being the aforementioned details, as well as other services which may not function or perform at their full potential.
-Additionally, there are three (3) main safe mode options a user can choose from based on the problem domain:
+There are usually three (3) main options a user can choose from based on the problem domain:

 - Safe Mode